 The Triratna Buddhist Community (formerly the Friends of the Western Buddhist Order) offered a ‘non-sectarian style of Buddhism’ at centres including the Auckland Buddhist Centre in Grey Lynn, Auckland; the Wellington Buddhist Centre; and Sundarshanaloka (Land of the Beautiful Vision), a retreat centre near Thames on the Coromandel Peninsula.

 Soka Gakkai International (SGI) is part of an international Buddhist organisation originating in Japan.
-The New Zealand group was founded in 1975, and in 2016 had around 1,500 members.
+The New Zealand group was founded in 1975 and had around 1,500 members in 2016 .

 In 2013 New Zealand was home to more than 46,100 Muslims.
-Three-quarters were born overseas, with significant groups coming from Pacific Islands, Asia and the Middle East and Africa.
+Three-quarters had been born overseas, with significant groups coming from the Pacific Islands, Asia, the Middle East and Africa.